Ty-R/contract-testing-demo/README.md

 "Waiting for verification" typically leans on the earlier-mentioned `can-i-deploy` utility, but this subject can get relatively complex, and it depends on existing development practices and delivery strategies.
 We may not want pipelines to fail for in-flight changes because there's no intention to actually deploy them yet, or we want to ensure that everything merged must be safe to deploy at any time.
 It's definitely worth reading an article on Pact's site regarding "[work in progress pacts](https://docs.pact.io/pact_broker/advanced_topics/wip_pacts)".

+## Want More?

+The walkthrough has kept things relatively simple, but feel free to make any changes on either side to get more familiar with Pact.

+Right now, there are only two basic contract tests covering two interactions, but there are more untested interactions in this project:
+* Updating an item
+* Deleting an item
+* Getting all items

+Feel free to create tests for these too, both positive and negative.

 ## Resetting

 If at any point you weant to reset the broker and the code, simply:

 1. Stop the broker, and run: `docker-compose down`
-2. Delete the volume: `docker volume rm contract-testing-demo_postgres-volume`
+2. Reset the broker: `docker volume rm contract-testing-demo_postgres-volume`
-3. Reset code changes: `git checkout -- .`
+3. Reset **ALL** code changes: `git checkout -- .`